kuangyu0801/seminar-ws20/README.md

 ## 2.1 Common Phases and Steps

 In the most general case, the sequence of activities of a data quality methodology is composed of three phases:
-- (1) State reconstruction, which is aimed at collecting contextual information on orga- nizational processes and services, data collections and related management proce- dures, quality issues and corresponding costs; this phase can be skipped if contextual information is available from previous analyses.
+- (1) State reconstruction, which is aimed at collecting contextual information on organizational processes and services, data collections and related management proce- dures, quality issues and corresponding costs; this phase can be skipped if contextual information is available from previous analyses.
-- (2) Assessment/measurement, which measures the quality of data collections along rel- evant quality dimensions; the term measurement is used to address the issue of measuring the value of a set of data quality dimensions.
+- (2) Assessment/measurement, which measures the quality of data collections along relevant quality dimensions; the term measurement is used to address the issue of measuring the value of a set of data quality dimensions.
 The term assessment is used when such measurements are compared to reference values, in order to enable a diagnosis of quality.
 The term assessment is adopted in this article, consistent with the majority of methodologies, which stress the importance of the causes of poor data quality.
 - (3) Improvement concerns the selection of the steps, strategies, and techniques for reaching new data quality targets.

 **_（把phases跟steps製圖）_**